Challenging the Metanarrative Of Indian Independence Struggle.

 Civic Nationalism (New India) and Anti-colonial Nationalism (Quit India):

-Nationalism is not an end but just a means for the Individuals to reach the highest stage of Human development.
+Nationalism is not an end but just a means for the individuals to reach the highest stage of Human development.
+An Individual is an end it itself.
 To create the social, political conditions in the world where each individual could spread the wingspan to its maximum potential.
 Nationalism which reformists like Phule and Ambedkar vouched for did not just object to the external domination but also the internal oppression, i.e. their brand of Patriotism deals with both the above progresses namely, Foreign politics as well as Constitutional politics which India as a country was heading towards.
 Unfortunately, the glorification of 15th August as Independence day which is confined to the mere idea of Foreign politics clearly subverts the latter progress, namely, the Constitutional politics which was also moving forward in parallel with the Foreign politics.
 Mere celebration of the freedom struggle movement against the British rule, invokes a limited sentiment of Anti-colonial Nationalism.
 The period of late 19th century till the mid of twentieth century has been also remarkable in resolving the age-old feuds among Indians.
 The people, now citizens, were nothing but warring camps.
 The Hindu-Muslim issue.
 The caste inequalities.
 The princely states vs their subjects, now citizens.
 The Zamindars vs the landless.

 This period has been instrumental in finding a safe ground plan to address innumerable such issues among Indians for a safe and sustainable democracy after the British rule would end.